sungmin84/aging-and-welfare/README.md

-The data uploaded here for the paper "Aging, Welfare, and Economic Performance" that is now submitted and under review.
+The data uploaded here for the paper "Aging, Welfare, and Economic Performance" that has been submitted and is now under review.